 Fatigued drivers are three times more likely to be involved in an auto accident, according to the National Safety Council.

 Speed limits are in place to promote safety.
-The faster a vehicle travels, the longer it takes to stop to avoid an accident.
+The faster a motor vehicle travels, the longer it takes to stop to avoid an auto accident.